WNLO-DSAL/QBLK/README.md

 Qin, Hongwei, et al. "QBLK: Towards Fully Exploiting the Parallelism of Open-Channel SSDs."
 2019 Design, Automation & Test in Europe Conference & Exhibition (DATE).
 IEEE, 2019.
 ```

-## QBLKe introduction

-QBLK express (QBLKe) is optimized from QBLK.
-QBLKe uses a technique called load adaptive ring buffer to enhance the driver's performance when there are only a small number of IO threads.

 ## Usage